Last updated 29 October 05.

 Notes: Publishers:

 Martin & Charles “Chip” Goodman.
+Editor:

-Editor: Jeff Rovin. $.75 for 64
+Jeff Rovin.

-pages.
-Rovin dedicated this issue to
+$.75 for 64 pages.
+Rovin dedicated this issue to Warren Publications’ editor

-Warren Publications’ editor Bill DuBay (!) and mentions that DuBay would be
+Bill DuBay (!) and mentions that DuBay

-‘Wonderworld’ but it was never published, reportedly due to James Warren being
+comic was ‘Wonderworld’ but it was never published,

-unhappy that his editor would be working for competitors.
-The editorial and an accompanying ad also
+for competitors.
+The editorial and an

-Sorceress but it actually was published under the title Devilina.
-All in all, this is a pretty good issue.
-Jones’ cover isn’t one of his best but there
+Tales Of The Sorceress but it actually was published under the title Devilina.
+All in all,

-is fine interior work from Torrents, Summers,
+cover isn’t one of his best but there is fine interior work from Torrents,

 2. cover: Boris Vallejo (Mar.
 1975)